 As I mentioned before, catfish farming is also profitable.
 The only thing about this business is if you are into the traditional way of raising catfish (raising from fingerling/juvenile to table size), you will not make your money back until after 4 to 5 months when the fish will be ready for harvest.

-You can make money from catfish farming earlier than four months, that is if you decide to try the other ways of making money from catfish.
+You can make money from catfish farming earlier than four months, that is if you decide to try other ways of making money from catfish.

 This is how you will manage the business.
-This will include the personnel that will be taking care of the business if you are not going to be actively involved in the running of the day to day activities.
+This will include the personnel that will be taking care of the business if you are not going to be actively involved in the running of the day-to-day activities.

 Business management is very important if you want to survive ruining your investment.